 …in North Dalmatia…

-Animation festival SUPERTOON is on in Sibenik from 22nd to 26th July 2024.
-Short animated films will be shown, as well as films for children and other animated features.
+Animation festival SUPERTOON is on in Sibenik at the end of July each year.
+Short animated films will be shown, as well as films for children plus other animated features.

 …on the islands – Rab…